Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + Make an "educational chart" mapping all eventdriven actions taken with arrows and client block/server block and specific events on each block to see how the communication passes back and forth - aka visual aid as it were
 + fix FontAwesome for Lock icon to make it stylishable (future potential extra)
 + Adapt web application project for Touch devices and Responsive design so mobile devices also can enjoy it (huge time investment to fix probably)
 + Possibly see if I can fix so user session is remembered despite disconnect ?
 "Pick up where left off" - might not be as implicable for me in this case, as if it was only chat rooms, now its game rooms as well...
 + Doublecheck if swedish characters affect anything like joining of room, leaving room, reconnecting room etc.
 + Extend the project to support more "mini-games" and not _only_ TicTacToe, but maybe also sinking ships, rock-paper-scissor, etc. and have players select what game room type* they wish to have when creating new rooms :)
 + Could add persistent storage and profiles to registered users so that games won, avg game time, their usernames, total games, etc. is remembered - together with a "proper" login/new here-registration approach once entering the site, instead of just username registration - but not looking for this at the moment though.
++ Also fix feature to generate links of specific created rooms that can be shared with friends you wish to invite to PW protected rooms, so they instantly can join those rooms - would also be quite a neat feature to have.
 + Fix proper 404 page on disconnect served up via Express - un-manipulateble by client
++ Maybe also adjust interface to be more "segmented" so that not all interface components are in one index.html but maybe instead use Express to have it reach across multiple .html files, so that URL's can be used for rooms etc. perhaps.
+Also implement EJS/Jade templating engine to work with Express for easier HTML coding